Prairie Lea, Texas: History

 The community, Caldwell County's oldest, was built on the 1820 land grant of Joe Martin of Gonzales.
 Sam Houston named the town for his future wife Margaret Lea Houston.
 Edmund Bellinger, a veteran of the Battle of San Jacinto and Battle of Plum Creek, became Prairie Lea's first settler in 1839.
 Other early settlers were largely slave-holding families.
 Growth followed the establishment of a sawmill, gristmill, and gin by Thomas Mooney on the nearby San Marcos River.
-The remains of this dam can still be seen today.

 James Hugh Callihan opened the first store in the community in 1849.
 By 1853, there was a hotel, two stores, and a post office in Prairie Lea.
 During the Civil War, men from Prairie Lea served with John Bell Hood's Texas Brigade and joined forces with an army in northern Virginia and took part in the ill-fated Sibley Campaign in New Mexico Territory.
-Members of that expedition who were either starving or stranded were brought back to their homes by a community committee that had organized wagons, mules, harnesses, food, and supplies for the mission in June 1862.
-A gristmill called Mooney gristmill paid for other food supplies by a special county tax and donations to the families living in Caldwell County made destitute by the war.
-Hardship in the community was caused by reconstruction.
-Nothing could stop violence in the community, not even the stationing of troops nor appeals to the Freedmen's Bureau.
-Some families living in the community moved to Mexico.
-Peace and prosperity did come back to the community by the 1870s, but an 1877 fire destroyed the community's business district, which contained 17 stores.
-By 1884, Prairie Lea had a population of 100 with gristmills, cotton gins, and two churches.
-It eventually shipped cotton.
-By 1914, the number of residents had grown to 350 and had three general stores and two blacksmith shops.
-Development of the nearby Luling oilfield during the 1920s caused an increase in Prairie Lea's population.
-During the latter half of the twentieth century, the population slowly declined.
-By 1990, Prairie Lea was home to 100 residents.
-That number had risen to 255 in 2000 with five small businesses and two churches operating in the community.
+The community organized the men's return and provided them with food, paid for by donations and a local tax.

+Prairie Lea experienced a decline during the Reconstruction era, and part of the town was destroyed by a fire in the 1870s.
+The population began to increase during the 1920s as a result of the Luling oilfield's discovery.
+However, the community began to decline again and by the year 1990, it had a population of 100.
+In 2000, it had a population of 225.
 Its population shrunk to 100 in 2010.

 Although Prairie Lea is unincorporated, it has a post office, with the ZIP Code of 78661.

-On September 18, 2018, an 18-year-old student was arrested and charged with making terroristic threats towards a student and Prairie Lea School, as well as evading arrest.